Border Gateway Protocol Complexity

 A review of IPv6 security

 The attacker can spoof the neighbor advertisement messages and affect the ND cache on the host.
-Thus, take over and intercept traffic sent to other hosts.
+Thus, it takes over and intercepts traffic sent to other hosts.
 It can also intercept DHCP requests and pretend to be a DHCP server, redirecting traffic to itself or DoS attacks with incorrect DNS records.
 The root cause is that everything we operate on today simulates the thick coaxial cable we use for Ethernet.
 In the early days, Ethernet segments had one coaxial cable segment, and all stations could attach to this segment, resulting in one large security domain.
 Networks evolved, and new technologies were introduced.

 The coaxial cable was later replaced with thin cable and hubs to switches.
 Unfortunately, we haven’t changed the basic forwarding paradigm we used 40 years ago.
-We are still emulating thick coaxial cable while relying on the same traditional basic forwarding paradigm.
+We still emulate thick coaxial cable while relying on the same traditional basic forwarding paradigm.
 The networking industry is trying to fix the problem without addressing and resolving the actual source of the problem.

 The networking industry is retaining the existing forwarding paradigm while implementing a layer-2 security mechanism to overcome its limitations.
-All these layer-2 security measures ( first-hop security ) lead to complex networks both from design and operational aspects.
+All these layer-2 security measures ( first-hop security ) lead to complex networks from design and operational aspects.
 They are adding more kludges; hence, every technology tries to fix the shortcomings when they should be addressing the actual source of the problem.

 data center micro segmentation